picocms/Pico/README.md

 - the `MINOR` version (e.g. `1.0` to `1.1`), we added functionality in a backwards-compatible manner, but anyway recommend you to "install" Pico newly.
 Backup all of your files, empty your installation directory and install Pico as elucidated above.
 You can then copy your `config/config.php` and `content` directory without any change.
 If applicable, you can also copy the folder of your custom theme within the `themes` directory.
 Provided that you're using plugins, also copy all of your plugins from the `plugins` directory.
 - the `MAJOR` version (e.g. `1.0` to `2.0`), a appropriate upgrade tutorial will be provided.

 Upgrading Pico 0.8 or 0.9 to Pico 1.0 is a special case.
 The new `PicoDeprecated` plugin ensures backwards compatibility, so you basically can follow the above upgrade instructions as if we updated the `MINOR` version.
 However, we recommend you to take some further steps to confine the neccessity of `PicoDeprecated` as far as possible.
-For more information about what has changed with Pico 1.0 and a step-by-step upgrade tutorial, please refer to the [upgrade page of our website][UpgradeNotes].
+For more information about what has changed with Pico 1.0 and a step-by-step upgrade tutorial, please refer to the [upgrade page of our website][HelpUpgrade].

 Run
 ---